-The Organisations' people encourage young people to express their views, and make suggestions, especially on matters that directly affect them.
-We actively encourage all young people who access our services to 'have a say' about those things that are important to them.
+The Organisation's people encourage young people to express their views, and make suggestions, especially on matters that directly affect them.
+We actively encourage all young people who access our services to 'have their say' about those things that are important to them.
 We value diversity and do not tolerate any discriminatory practices.

 We advise young people about what they can do if they feel unsafe.
-We listen to and act on any concerns young people, or their quardians, raise with us.
+We listen to and act on any concerns young people, or their guardians, raise with us.
+Young people are able to raise any concerns directly with our people, via focus groups and surveys and the Organisation's complaints policy.